nagius/snmp_passpersist/README.md

 pp.start(update,30) # Every 30s
 ```

-With the folowing line in snmpd.conf :
+With the following line in Net-SNMP's snmpd.conf :

 ```
 pass_persist    .1.3.6.1.3.53.8.0     /path/to/your/script.py